 - Walk on Asphalt: Just like our own tender feet, a dog’s sensitive paw pads can easily burn on hot asphalt.
 Stick to the grassy, shady areas on walks.
 Avoid walking on asphalt during the hottest times of the day.

 - Ignore the Signs of Heat Exhaustion: Excessive panting, red gums, thick drool, wobbly legs, and vomiting are all signs of heat exhaustion.
 If your dog exhibits any of these, get out of the sun and into a cool, air-conditioned space.
 Give them a drink of water and take them to the nearest vet.

 Remember, Some Dogs are More Sensitive to Heat

 Elderly, overweight, and dogs with heart or lung issues don’t take to the heat well.
 High temperatures can exacerbate symptoms, so these dogs need as much air-conditioning as possible.

 Additionally, breeds with flat faces, like pugs, boxers, and bulldogs aren’t able to pant as effectively, making them more at risk for heat stroke.
 Take extra precautions when venturing outdoors with at-risk dogs in the summer.
 Keep an eye on the clock and make sure you provide plenty of time for you both to cool down in the shade.

 Book a Pet-Friendly Hotel for Maximum Comfort

 When traveling with your pet this summer, you’ll want to pick a hotel where you both feel welcome and have all the amenities you need.
-Midpointe Hotel has designated pet-friendly rooms for your Orlando vacation.
+Midpointe Hotel, a Rosen property, has designated pet-friendly rooms for your Orlando vacation.
 Located near the dog walk areas for your convenience, you and your dog will enjoy the spacious rooms and cool air conditioning on those warm summer days.
 Learn more about our pet friendly accommodations and call 407-351-5100 to book your stay.